skatkov/awesome-stimulusjs/CONTRIBUTING.md

 # Contribution Guidelines
-Feel free to contribute with content that adds meaningful contribution to the list and personal description to explain the gist of it.
+Feel free to contribute with content that adds value to the list and personal description to explain the gist of it.

+Thanks.